ocelotconsulting/ocelotconsulting.github.io/_posts/2019-02-21-react-enzyme-testing.md

 })
 ```

-Then add a snapshot test for the InputForm component.
+Then add a snapshot test for the InputForm component:

 ``` javascript
 it('matches snapshot', () => {